Yihe-Harry/DSA3101-Group-Project/GrpB_models/b3_measuring_campaign_roi/README.md

 ## Limitations and Challenges

 Since the dataset is fictitious, it lacks real-world patterns and variability, making it difficult to generate realistic ROI predictions.
 Additionally, the 'Customer Segment' feature was dropped due to irrelevant segment names in the dataset.
-In order to tackle this challenge, banks can incorporate the customer segmentation models provided by Subgroup A and gather the customer segment that each campaign was targeted to.
+In order to tackle this challenge, banks can incorporate the [customer segmentation models provided by Subgroup A](https://github.com/Yihe-Harry/DSA3101-Group-Project/tree/main/GrpA_models/a1_customer_segmentation) and gather the corresponding customer segment that each campaign was targeted to.
 This allows banks to use personalised marketing strategies as a feature in this XGBoost model, and perhaps it could answer which features are more important for various customer segments.

 ## Intended Usage